eljabbaryhicham/Portfolio_/README.md

 ### Production Deployment (Vercel)

 When deploying to Vercel, you must set all the environment variables listed in `.env.example` in your Vercel project's **Settings > Environment Variables** section.
 This includes both the `NEXT_PUBLIC_` variables and all the server-side secret keys (Firebase Admin, Cloudinary, Resend, etc.).

+**VERY IMPORTANT: Handling `FIREBASE_PRIVATE_KEY`**

+The `FIREBASE_PRIVATE_KEY` is a multi-line value that starts with `-----BEGIN PRIVATE KEY-----` and ends with `-----END PRIVATE KEY-----`.
+When you copy this from your service account file, you must ensure it is pasted into the Vercel environment variable field correctly.

+- **Copy the entire key**, including the `-----BEGIN...` and `-----END...` lines.
+- **Paste it directly** into the Vercel value field.
+Vercel is designed to handle multi-line keys correctly.
+Do not try to convert it to a single line or remove the newline characters yourself.
+- If you continue to see authentication errors after setting the variable, the most common cause is an error in the copy-paste process.
+The best solution is to **generate a new private key** in your Google Cloud or Firebase project settings and carefully repeat the copy-paste process into Vercel.

 **Important**: Do not commit your `.env.local` file to Git.
 It contains sensitive credentials and is already included in the `.gitignore` file.